 The product management demand also varies with the type of sector.
-Currently, not only IT and ITES companies recruit product managers, but also in other service sectors, the project managers play vital roles.
+Currently, not only do IT and ITES companies recruit product managers, but also in other service sectors, project managers play vital roles.
 The Product Management jobs market in India shows a swift rise in global companies.
-For example, the LinkedIn job site flashes more than 34,000 jobs, including 12,000 openings at Amazon alone.
+For example, the LinkedIn job site flashes more than 34,000 jobs, including 12,000 openings on Amazon alone.

 Eligibility to Become a Product Manager

 If you have an outgoing personality, plus the ability to debate and lead various people in business, can understand the needs of the customers, manage a group of people, gather data from varied sources, and drive towards setting the tone for a product, can make the right decision for the product.
 Then you are serious about making a high move in the management stream; a career in Product Management results in a better choice.